-Plan your flight to arrive at Tirana airport ideally in the morning, but no later than 15:00 – this leaves time for the transfer and to be able to visit the town of Gjirokstra.
+Plan your flight to arrive at Tirana airport ideally in the morning, but no later than 15:00 - this leaves time for the transfer and to be able to visit the town of Gjirokstra.
 From the airport the transfer will be by mini-van or off-road car and will take around 3-4 hours (250km).
-Settle into your hotel, a 10 minute walk from the centre of historical Gjirokastra.
-Walk around the historical town of the old Bazaar before dinner.
+Settle into your hotel, 10 minutes walking from the centre of historical Gjirokastra .You can have a walk around the historical town of the old Bazaar before dinner.
 Riders can also visit Enver Hoxha’s house, Gjirokastra castle, the church of the Old Bazaar, the mosque of the Bazar and Skenduli house representing an ideal sample of Gjirokastra traditional life.
 Dinner will be served at a traditional restaurant.
 During dinner your guides will be able to speak to you about the trail: possible requests or needs, advice and things which are good to know.
 We recommend that you buy a map of the area before dinner in order to gain a good understanding of the itinerary.

-After breakfast at the hotel, you'll meet the horses and begin the trail, riding through the countryside towards the medieval village of Karjan.
-This village is traditionally a rural stop for passing caravans with its small churches and old roman bridge.
+After breakfast at the hotel and allocation of horses, we will start to ride through the countryside towards the medieval village of Karjan.
+This village is traditional, a rural stop of the passing caravans with its small churches and old roman bridge.
+The road to reach this destination passes through a rural environment; small houses, gardens, traditional farming and cultivation of the land.
 The route combines hilly landscapes, valleys, small water streams and cliffs.
-This path also passes the banks of the River Drino, the most important water basin in the area and part of ancient pagan beliefs.
-On the way you'll see ruins of the castle of Santa Triada reconstructed during 1809-1810 by Ali Pasha.
-You'll stop for a picnic lunch near the village of Erind.
-After around 4-5 hours riding we will reach Karjan village where a traditional dinner awaits.
-Overnight accommodation will be provided by a local family.
+This path also passes along the view of River Drino, “Tree of Life” river.
+It is the most important water basin in the area and part of ancient pagan beliefs.
+On your way you will meet the ruins of the castle of Santa Triada reconstructed during 1809-1810 by Ali Pasha, a strategic point to control all the caravan itineraries.
+The castle ruins were used later during the time of socialism for military issues.
+We will stop for picnic lunch just near the village of Erind.
+After around 4-5 hours riding we will reach Karjan village where a traditional dinner and accommodation will be hosted by a local family.

-After a traditional breakfast, the trail will follow the medieval Caravan pathway with its famous bandit hideout ‘Hija e Mallkuar’ or ‘The Cursed Shadow’.
+After a nice traditional breakfast, the trail will follow the medieval Caravan pathway with its famous bandit hideout 'Hija e Mallkuar' or 'The Cursed Shadow'.
 From here, medieval thieves could rob the caravans passing through Zagoria.
 You will continue riding to the most important horse pathway of the XVII and XVIII century which used to connect the biggest commercial centres in Southern Albania.
 A very beautiful natural monument is the Rock of Zhej that can be seen along the way.
-You'll stop for a short break at the water spring of Lliar, before a challenging downhill route to the ruins of a medieval stone bridge (the bridge collapsed on February 2018) where you will stop for lunch and for a long refreshing swim in the river.
-In the afternoon you'll ride to Hoshteva village; your destination for the night.
-With a population of just 30 people, Hoshteva has a unique church which was initially built in 999AC and last restored in 1866 .
-The monument has a very particular style with lots of pagan elements on the wall paintings You will spent the night by a small family hotel, the only one in Hoshteva village and can enjoy a home cooked dinner in the family’s garden.
+We will stop for a short break at the water spring of Lliar, reconstructed by Ali Pasha in the early XIX century.
+We will take a challenging downhill route to the ruins of a mediaeval stone bridge (the bridge collapsed on February 2018) where we will stop for lunch and for a long refreshing swim in the river.
+In the afternoon we will climb Hoshteva village your destination for the night.
+In this village now live only 30 people.
+Hoshteva has a unique church which was initially built in 999AC and last restored in 1866 .
+The monument has a very particular style with lots of pagan elements on the wall paintings You will spent the night by a small family hotel, the only one in Hoshteva village.
+You are having home cooked dinner in the family’s garden.

-After breakfast you will start the ride downhill to reach the river Vjosa.
-The rest of todays ride will take place on the river bank.
-The landscape is unique, very different from the other days with many opportunities for long gallops.
-You will camp again in front of Piskova village on the dry part of the river bed and enjoy very good food cooked by a small restaurant in Permet.
-We will transfer the food by car to our temporary campsite.
+After breakfast you will start the ride downhill to reach river Vjosa.
+The rest of the ride for the day will take place on the right of the river bank.
+The landscape is amazing, very different from the other days with many chances for long gallops.
+We will camp again in front of Piskova village on the dry part of the river bed and enjoy very good food cooked by a small restaurant in Permet.
+We will transfer the food by car to the camping place.
 You can swim the whole afternoon and enjoy a special dinner under the stars.
 Fishing is also possible if there is interest for it.

-You'll start the ride from Piskova and keep following the river bank.
-The riding landscape is mostly deep valleys with many chances for canters and gallops.
-You will reach Permet town by lunch time.
-After accommodating the horses in the suburb of this small town, you'll move to a hotel in the center of Permet with lunch in a small restaurant close by.
-The afternoon is free to wander the town or climb famous Premti rock.
-Before evening, you can visit by car Leusa village a few km away.
-The beauty of the surrounding woods, hides the real gem of Leusa village: the Orthodox Church of St. Mary well-known for its outstanding iconography mural paintings from the Byzantine era.
-Dinner will take place in a family run restaurant in the middle of town.
-Later on, those with any energy left can enjoy the night life in the different music bars in the town centre.
+We start the ride from Piskova and keep following the right river bank.
+The ridig landscape is mostly valley-hilly with many changes of gallops and canters.
+We will reach Permet town by lunch time.
+After accommodating the horses in the suburb of this small town and will move to a hotel in the center of Permet and will have lunch in a small restaurant close by.
+The afternoon Is free to visit the town walk or climb famous Premti rock.
+Before evening we can visit by car Leusa village placed few km away from the town.
+The beauty of the surrounding wood, hides the real gem of Leusa village: the Orthodox Church of St. Mary well-known for its outstanding iconography mural paintings from the Byzantine era.
+Dinner will take place in a family run restaurant in the middle of the town.
+You can later enjoy the night life in different music bars of the town center.

 This is a free day with no riding.
-Your hosts can drive you to Benja thermal pools in Langarica Canyon, 30 minutes away.
-There you can explore the canyons, swim, and the most brave can go river hiking to explore the “Pigeons Cave” on a rock along Langarica river.
-Lunch will be available in a restaurant close to the canyons before driving back to Permet town late in the afternoon.
+We suggest to drive you to Benja thermal waters in Langarica canyons 30 minutes away from Permet.
+There are chances of exploring the canyons, swimming, and the “most brave” can go river hiking to explore the “Pigeons Cave” on a rock along Langarica river.
+We have planned having lunch in a restaurant close to the canyons and return back to Permeti town late in the afternoon.
 Dinner will be served in a small restaurant close to the hotel.
-You can also make your own plans if you don’t want to join this suggested itinerary.
+During this day is possible that you make your own resting plan if you don’t want to join this program.

-Permet town – Ndernan / Zagoria 5-6 hours of riding
+Permet town – Ndernan / Zagoria 5-6 hours ride

-This is going to be one of the longest and most difficult riding days climbing Dhembel mountain.
-You'll need long sleeves because of low-hanging branches but will be rewarded with spectacular views.
-A picnic lunch will be carried in the saddle bags as the logistics car can’t reach us before the final destination of Nderan Zagoria.
+This is going to be one of the longest and most difficult days.
+Long sleeves because of branches are needed.
+The ride is mostly climbing Dhembel Mountain.
+The view is amazing.
+Picnic lunch will be carried in the saddle.
+The car can’t reach us before the final destination during this day.
+You will meet logistic In Nderan Zagoria.
 Be prepared to walk part of the uphill and downhill.
 During the afternoon ride we will pass by the byzantine church and the monastery of Saint Mikhail of Nivan, built in 1702.
-We will ride over the medieval bridge built in the same period to connect the monastery with Nderan village, one of the famous centres of medieval livestock fairs and which will be your overnight residence.
-You will spend the night with a vllah family.
-Their community represents a rare linguistic minority in Albania.
+We will ride over the mediaeval bridge built in the same period to connect the monastery with Nderan village, one of the famous centres of medieval livestock fairs and which will be your overnight residence.
+You will spend the night with a Vllah family.
+Their community represent a rare linguistic minority in Albania.
 Dinner will be a delicious mixture of local products, raki and wine.
-You can join the local life and accompany the family during the milking process, dinner preparation or have a look at the family's farming animals and garden.
-This village is one of the most important producers of mountain honey in South Albania and it offers nearly 10 different tastes of honey according to season and bee pasture.
+You can join the local life and accompany the family during the milking process, dinner preparation or have a look at the families, farming animals and garden.
+This village is one of the most important producers of mountain honey in South Albania and it offers nearly 10 different tastes of honey as per season and bee pasture.

-This will be a short riding day of 3.5 hours.
-You'll ride through rolling hills, Drino’s valley and a few streams before climbing a steep hill to reach Antigonea National Park where you'll stop for a break.
+This will be a short riding day of 3,5 hours.
+This morning you will ride through rolling hills, Drino’s valley and few water streams before climbing a steep hill to reach Antigonea National Park where we will stop for a visit.
 Antigonea was built by King Pyrrhus in 295 BC and named after his first wife Antigona, daughter of King Ptolemeus of Egypt.
-After the break there is one more hour of riding until you reach the stables.
-A picnic lunch will follow in the village close to the stables and you'll be accommodated at the same hotel in Gjirokastra as on the first night.
+After the break we will ride 1 more hour to the stable where you can enjoy the experience of letting free your horses.
+A picnic lunch will follow in the village close to the stable.
+You will be accommodated at the same hotel in Gjirokastra.
 Your farewell dinner will take place in a small restaurant in the old Bazaar.
-Later in the evening we can have a drink in a popular bar to end the trip.
+Later in the evening we can have a drink in a popular bar.

-After breakfast at the hotel you will be transferred back to the airport.
+After breakfast at the hotel you will be transferred back to the airport of Tirana.

 It may be possible to pay for a single supplement on the first and last night of the trail, but riders must be prepared to share accommodation on the other nights.